monerodocs/md/docs/cryptography/asymmetric/introduction.md

-# Asymmetric cryptography used in Monero
+# Asymmetric cryptography in Monero

 !!! danger
     Author is nowhere close to being a cryptographer.
 Be sceptical on accuracy.